Summer Remediation Courses

 Gross Anatomy for PT Students

 The Department of Neurobiology and Anatomy partners with Arcadia University's College of Health Sciences to teach Gross Anatomy for doctor of physical therapy (DPT) students.
 This intensive six-week course covers all aspects of human gross anatomy and includes lectures and full cadaver dissection.
-Gross Anatomy for DPT students is jointly taught by Drexel and Arcadia faculty at the College of Medicine's Queen Lane campus.
+Gross Anatomy for DPT students is jointly taught by Drexel and Arcadia faculty at the College of Medicine's Queen Lane Campus.
 A unique feature of this partnership with Arcadia allows a rising second-year College of Medicine medical student to be the teaching assistant for the Arcadia DPT course each summer.
 This medical student is selected by Neurobiology and Anatomy faculty based on the student's performance in the Medical Gross Anatomy Course.
-Drexel faculty involved in the course are: Theresa Connors, Richard Gonzalez, PhD (course director), and Bruce Hirsch, PhD.
+Drexel faculty involved in the course are: Theresa Connors and Bruce Hirsch, PhD.

 Back to Top